delan/www.azabani.com/_posts/2015-02-28-local-minima.md

 _hidden: true
 ---

-Sixteen weeks have elapsed since I last wrote about depression.
+Sixteen weeks have elapsed since I [last wrote][last] about depression.
 Since then I have repeatedly slipped into deeper local minima, first five weeks ago, then a fortnight ago, making previously awful states seem like manageable annoyances in hindsight.
 The following further documents my decline, as I belatedly decide to ask for help.

+[last]: /2014/11/08/depression.html

 ## Analysis